-> Aluminum salts are widely used in water treatment to reduce organic matter, color and microorganism levels.
-Acid rain can cause an increase in the dissolved aluminium content of the surrounding waters.
+Aluminum salts are widely used in water treatment to reduce organic matter, color and microorganism levels.
+Acid rain can cause an increase in the dissolved aluminum content of the surrounding waters.

-> Tt is important for dogs suffering kidney disease to avoid aluminum.
-Poorly functioning kidneys will not have the ability to effectively excrete aluminum through through the urine, so it remains in the body.
+It is important for dogs suffering kidney disease to avoid aluminum.
+Poorly functioning kidneys will not have the ability to effectively excrete aluminum through the urine, so it remains in the body.
 This can also happen with some gastrointestinal disorders.

-> - impairment in mitochondrial functions
+- impairment in mitochondrial functions

 - accelerated brain aging (and potential associated disease ie Alzheimer’s)